 |Architect||Slagle Herr Architects|

-Enterprise Builders collaborated with Wright and Hammer Architects for a ground up expansion of Albuquerque Health Care for the Homeless.
+The Albuquerque Health Care for the Homeless was built from the ground up with Wright and Hammer Architects as the designers on the expansion while Enterprise Builders Corporation constructed the project.
 This 8,700sf two-story building is located across the street from their existing campus, on the northeast corner of First Street and Mountain Road.

 Albuquerque Health Care for the Homeless currently serves around 7,000 patients per year and this expansion will give them the space and resources necessary to expand their medical, mental health and basic needs services to better serve our Albuquerque community.